Application Process – Internal Transfer

 - Resume format: please see our instructions.

 - If you are uncertain what to write about, you can browse samples in the Cornell Career Services website, request an appointment with one of their advisors, or attend our resume writing workshop.
-You can also reach out to the Cornell Consulting Club.
-The CCC members offer their expertise to internal transfer applicants.

 NOTE: Links to resumes will NOT be accepted and will be erased from your application.